Endometriosis is a disorder where the tissue that lines the uterus (endometrium) grows in other places in the body. Its symptoms include things like:

 Other endometriosis organizations include:

-If these tips and tricks don’t help you, don’t hesitate to contact your doctor.
+If these tips and tricks don’t help you, contact your doctor.
 You may have other underlying medical conditions that are contributing to your fatigue.
 Otherwise, be patient.
 Endometriosis is unique to each person, and everyone has a different set of symptoms and circumstances.